kiancross/unifed/packages/backend-core/README.md

 # @unifed/backend-core

-This package is a collection of functions and classes used across the backend.
-Mostly, this includes code for accessing configurations, logging, and the database models.
+This package is a collection of functions and classes used across the backend of the application.
+Mostly, this includes code for the database models, logging, and accessing configuration properties.